Good Girl Books & coffee

 Parking: Confirm

-Good Girl Books is a warm, inviting space designed for the intellectually curious and socially engaged.
-Located on the ground floor of a mixed-use building in Culver City, this 1,300-square-foot project seamlessly integrates a thoughtfully curated bookstore with a café and wine bar, creating a dynamic cultural anchor for the neighborhood.
+Good Girl Books is a women-owned bookstore and cultural space designed for the intellectually curious and socially engaged.
+Located on the ground floor of a mixed-use building in Mar Vista, Los Angeles, the 2,000 square-foot project brings together a thoughtfully curated bookstore with a café, establishing a neighborhood anchor centered on literature, community, and daily ritual.

-The plan is organized around two primary zones: a long, linear island at the heart of the bookstore serves as the main point of sale and display, while a generous counter and flexible seating area activate the adjacent corner, fostering moments of pause, conversation, and community.
-A built-in pop-up stage is subtly integrated into the layout to support readings, performances, and other events, allowing the space to transform fluidly throughout the day.
-Support spaces—including restrooms, storage, and delivery access—are discreetly located at the rear.
+The plan is organized around two primary zones.
+At its core, a long, linear island anchors the bookstore as both point of sale and central display.
+Along the adjacent corner, a generous counter and flexible seating area - operated by Dayglow Coffee - activates the space throughout the day, supporting a seamless overlap between reading, gathering, and café culture.
+A built-in pop-up stage is subtly integrated to host readings, performances, and events, allowing the space to shift fluidly between quiet browsing and collective engagement.
+Support spaces, including restrooms, storage, and delivery access, are discreetly located at the rear.

-Materially, the space is defined by a palette of warm wood surfaces and custom millwork that wraps the interior in a sense of quiet elegance.
-Floor-to-ceiling modular shelving lines most walls, creating an immersive visual tapestry of books and ephemera.
-Larger apertures punctuate the shelving system to feature artworks, sculptural pieces, and rare volumes, establishing a rhythm of discovery throughout the space.
+Materially, the interior is defined by warm wood surfaces and custom millwork that wrap the space in a sense of quiet continuity.
+Floor-to-ceiling modular shelving lines the perimeter, forming an immersive field of books and objects, while larger apertures carve out moments for artwork, rare volumes, and featured displays—creating a rhythm of discovery throughout.

-Accents in deep reds and earthy tones—drawn from Good Girl Books’ branding—highlight key nodes for gathering, browsing, and lingering.
-The result is a space that is both refined and approachable, where literature, design, and hospitality intersect.
+Accents in deep reds and earthy tones—drawn from Good Girl Books’ identity—mark key areas for gathering and pause.
+The result is a space that is both refined and accessible: a contemporary bookstore shaped by a strong point of view, and a platform for women-led programming, cultural exchange, and neighborhood life.